We spend on average over $350 billion on anti-aging products a year in the US. That’s 350,000,000,000!

 You’ll find all these supplements in my Bulletproof Your Fertility Guide that comes free with the purchase of Harness Your Hormones!

-Other ways to support your mitochondria include red light therapy (check out Orion Red Light and use code NICOLE10 for 10% off all their products), using an infrared sauna and consistent exercise.
+Other ways to support your mitochondria include red light therapy (check out Orion Red Light and use code PERIOD for 10% off all of their products), using an infrared sauna and consistent exercise.

 2. Blood flow and Oxygenation